MecBonjourno/MecBonjourno/README.md

 ### Sup?
 I'm Guilherme Zago - AKA [MecBonjourno & Founder of the Za Co][website] 👋
 ##### (I know Guilherme is a hard name to pronounce, so you can call me Zago or Mec, or whatever you want 😜)
-## I'm Graduated in Business Adminisration, Software Engineer & Tech Enthusiast
+## I'm Graduated in Innovation & Business Adminisration, Software Engineer & Tech Enthusiast
 - 🎈 Currently working in [Poatek][poatek].
 - 🈁 Lately I've been focused in studying Data Engineering, Data Science and how to apply it in a new personal project. 👀
 - 🌱 Always focused on learning and improving myself.